AppImageCrafters/appimage-builder-docs/source/advanced/testing.rst

 side driver version to be equal to the kernel side.
 Therefore the graphic stack libraries and others related to then are excluded.

-This leads us with a bundle that at runtime it uses some libraries from the system and others from the bundle.
+This leads us with a bundle that at runtime uses some libraries from the system and others from the bundle.
 If the ABI or the implementations of those mixed libraries are not compatible the application will crash.
 Luckily the libraries developers are careful enough to keep a good backward compatibility and the application works most of the times.
 But the only way of being 100% sure is by testing.